krixik-ai/krixik-docs/docs/system/file_system/list_method.md

 - `symbolic_file_paths`: A list of one or several `symbolic_file_path`s to return records for.

 - `file_tags`: A list of one or several `file_tag`s to return records for.
-Note that individual file_tags suffice; if a file has several file tags and you include at least one of them as a `.list` argument, that file's record will be returned.
+Note that individual file_tags suffice; if a file has several file tags and you include at least one of them as a `list` argument, that file's record will be returned.

 You may use wildcard operators with `file_names`, `symbolic_directory_paths`,`symbolic_file_paths`, and `file_tags` to retrieve records whose exact metadata you don't remember—or if you wish to retrieve records for a group of files that share similar metadata.
 More on wildcards operators [later](#wildcard-operator-arguments) in this document.

 You may also list by timestamp bookends.
-The `.list` method accepts timestamps based on both the creation and latest-update times of your records.
+The `list` method accepts timestamps based on both the creation and latest-update times of your records.
 These are strings in the `"YYYY-MM-DD HH:MM:SS"` format, or alternatively just in the `"YYYY-MM-DD"` format.

 - `created_at_start`: Filters out all files whose `created_at` time is earlier than what you've specified.